 The Attorney General maintains four panels of

-junior counsel to undertake civil and EC work for all Government
+junior counsel to undertake civil and EU work for all Government

 Departments.
 These are in addition to the two First Treasury Counsel